jaxwong/tp/docs/DeveloperGuide.md

 **Use case: UC17 - List todos**

 **MSS**
-1. User requests to view the lists of todos.
+1. User requests to view the list of todos.
 2. OverBooked shows the list of todos.

 Use case ends.